Jose-MPM/Notes/Courses/English Vi/English VI.md

 	- When a verb is changed from active voice to passive voice, the object of the transitive verb in the active voice becomes the subject of the transitive verb in the passive voice.

 ## PAST HABITS
+* Video USED TO
+	- When I was 15 years old
+		- I used to eat a lot of junk food and carbs, and I didn't use to eat a lot of vegetables and fruits and I didn't use to do exercice, and for that I used to be fat

+		- I used to help my dad in his work but I dind't use to do my housework, I only used to do homework...
+I didnt use to go out with my friends, I used to have few friends, I had good grates but I didnt use to be+ very confident, I didnt use to go on vacation, My family didn't have money for that, I had one dog, it was Coquer, I didn't use to walk with him on the street but I used to play with him.

 * USED TO *(SOLÍA)*:used to talk about past habits or actions that are not longer happening in the present: And to describe a habit or regular action from the past and actually we dont have the habit or do the action in the present.
 Used to + verb
 	- Uses: